akeneo/pim-api-docs/content/apps/using-openid.md

 Then, follow the instructions of the library you are using.

 ::: warning
 The pair of private/public keys are regenerated regularly for security reasons.
-You should always retrieve the latest public key when validating a signature.
+It would be best if you always retrieved the latest public key when validating a signature.
 :::